mattberkowitz/prosemirror-plugin-base/README.md

 - Change `plugin` option to be the same as the string passed to defineOption in `src/option.js`

+### README.md

+- Delete everything above the template line
+- Update all references in brackets

 **===== Below here is a Plugin README.md template, change anything in `[brackets]` =====**